dsoprea/PySvn/svn/resources/README.md

 Diffs between start and end revisions

-# Notice of Diff Reimplementation
+# Notice of Diff Reimplementation in 1.0.0

 There was a previous contribution to the diff implementation that has been reported and confirmed to often throw an exception due to shoddy handling of